I Love It Loud

 "I Love It Loud" is a song by American rock band Kiss.
 It was released on their 1982 album Creatures of the Night.
-It has proven to be a staple of the band's live show, being performed on almost every tour the band has done aside from the Reunion and Psycho Circus tours.
+It was proven to be a staple of the band's live show, being performed on almost every tour the band had done aside from the Reunion and Psycho Circus tours.

 Background

 The track was written by bassist/vocalist Gene Simmons and guitarist Vinnie Vincent, although some versions of the album mistakenly credit Paul Stanley and Vincent.
 The latter had been working with songwriter Adam Mitchell when he discovered that Mitchell had connections to Kiss, and Vincent made it a point to meet Simmons through Mitchell.
 After meeting and exchanging phone numbers with Simmons, the two got together and wrote "I Love It Loud" in addition to another song called "Killer", which appeared on the Creatures album during the same writing session.

 The song fades out, only to come back even louder, and then fades out a second time.
 This idea was taken from the Beatles' songs "Helter Skelter" and "Strawberry Fields Forever".
+The 1985 remixed version only fades out once.

 Released as a single in 1982, it was only the second Kiss single to feature a picture sleeve and marked the final Kiss single released on the Casablanca label.
 As a single, the song did not fare particularly well, failing to crack the Billboard Hot 100, although it did "bubble under" at No. 102.
 The song hit #45 on the RPM Singles Chart in Canada in March 1983.
 Musician and musicologist Julian Cope, calling it the "sole classic" from Creatures of the Night, described its "J. Bonham-as-Thor drum fundament" as "one of thee most colossal pounded in many a year."
-He continued: "Even the video was damned fine for its time, but those drum stops still sound like Ragnarok to me every time."
+He continued: "Even the video was damned fine for its time, but those drum stops still sound like Ragnarök to me every time."

 Cash Box said that "Eric Carr’s primitive drum throbs, the group's tribal cries and co-writer Gene Simmons’ fierce lead vocal set a scene where 'the Jungle is the only rule.'"

 Music video

-A video was filmed which featured the band, then officially consisting of Simmons, guitarist/vocalist Paul Stanley, drummer Eric Carr and guitarist Ace Frehley, on stage performing the song while teenagers, watching them perform on television, are being hypnotized (or inspired) by their performance.
-As the song progresses, the father's newspaper catches fire, the telephone melts, a teacup explodes, stuff pours out of the refrigerator behind the mother (who just stares at the mess) and a large crack appears in the wall near the television.
-Howard Marks, KISS' business manager from 1976 to 1988, stars as the father in the video.
+A video was filmed which featured the band, then officially consisting of Simmons, guitarist/vocalist Paul Stanley, drummer Eric Carr and guitarist Ace Frehley, on stage performing the song while teenagers, watching them perform on television, are being brainwashed/ hypnotized (or perhaps also inspired) by their performance.
+As the song progresses, the father's newspaper catches fire, the telephone melts, a teacup explodes, the refrigerator door swings open and food items tumble out as the mother stops and stares in disbelief, and a large crack appears in the wall near the television.
+Howard Marks, one of KISS's business managers from 1976 to 1988, stars as the father in the video.